Wish you had a pair of dimples on your face, but detest the ones on your butt? You’re not alone. Love them or hate them, dimples matter.

 Diet may help reduce the appearance of cellulite – but it could also make it worse.
 If you are overweight, losing weight may reduce the amount of visible cellulite, but for some people, weight loss travels with loose skin, which can make cellulite even more noticeable.

 The bottom line when it comes to cellulite on your bottom half?
-Discuss your concerns with a board-certified plastic surgeon or dermatologist to find out what is all hype and what procedures offer hope.
+Discuss your concerns with our professional medical review team and find out what is all hype and what procedures offer hope.